5 Tips for Growth Hacking Your Startup

 Growth Hacking is an essential tool that every startup should be making use of.
 Since startups don't have the same resources as larger companies, they can't just throw precious money, time, and manpower at the wall and hope something sticks - they need to find quick, effective, and cost-efficient solutions to securing a viable growth strategy.

 Growth hacking is all about doing just that.
 Think of it as "Moneyballing" but for marketing instead of baseball.
 You take an empirical approach to growth, ensuring that all metrics you focus on are quantifiable, malleable, and scalable.
-You then try to develop innovations around these metrics, since conventional growth strategies can often be too slow or too costly for startups.
-It relies heavily on experimentation and risk-taking, but since you're taking an empirical approach to things, you can minimize your risk and ensure that you pick the best growth strategy for your business.
+You then try to develop innovations around these metrics since conventional growth strategies can often be too slow or costly for startups.
+It relies heavily on experimentation and risk-taking, but since you're taking an empirical approach to things, you can minimize your risk and ensure that you pick the best growth strategy for your business and overcome the challenges of a startup.

 Here are some tips to help you refine your approach to Growth Hacking.